 With Melba, you can identify good practices to:

 The first step is to centralize information about your suppliers.
 On the Melba interface, you can:

-This census is also an opportunity to put the various suppliers in competition and to arbitrate on the selling prices and quality levels.
+This census is also an opportunity to put the various suppliers in competition and decide on selling prices and quality levels.
 On Melba you can easily order the purchasing information by priority level in order to determine which ones are taken into account in the calculation of your production costs and in the automatic preparation of orders.

 Going through an evaluation of sales or production forecasts makes it possible to reduce the working capital requirement (comparable to the stock level).
 This will make it possible to operate in a tighter flow, without taking any risk, and to reduce immobilized cash and food waste given the product shelf-life.

 Point n ° 1 certainly!
-The good news is that with a well-constructed recipe database , you can automatically generate the #2 shopping list.
+The good news is that with a well-constructed recipe database , you can automatically generate the n ° 2 shopping list.